5 Steps to Combat Back Pain While at the Office

 A 2013 study found that Americans sit for 13 hours a day on average with the majority of those hours coming at work.

 This led the scientific community to coin the term "sitting disease" in reference to the sedentary lifestyles that have come as a result of spending so much time in our chairs.

-Research has also shown that the sedentary lifestyle can lead to diabetes, obesity, and cardiovascular disease.
+Research has also shown that the sedentary lifestyle can lead to diabetes, obesity, cardiovascular disease, and low backpain.